R-Thor/stunning-octo-barnacle/DotNet-Project.md

 - Isolate .NET SDKs and tooling from the host and other projects
 - Ensure deterministic builds using containerized .NET runtimes
 - Support debugging and development through VS Code Dev Containers
-- Integrate cleanly with the Enterprise layered architecture
+- Integrate cleanly with the Studio Architecture

 The container is disposable, rebuildable, and fully declarative.